Fernanda Young: Personal life and death

 Young was married to screenwriter and writer Alexandre Machado since 1993 and had four children: twins Cecilia Maddona and Estela May (born 2000); and two adopted children, Catarina Lakshimi (born 2008), and John Gopala (born 2009).

-Young died on 25 August 2019, at the age of 49, due to an intense and sudden asthmatic crisis.
-Young, who had asthma since childhood and always received treatment, was staying at her family's place in Gonçalves, Minas Gerais, where she went to visit them.
-After the crisis started, she passed out in her bedroom.
+Young died on 25 August 2019, at the age of 49, due to an intense and sudden asthma attack.
+Young, who had been treated for asthma since childhood, was visiting her family's place in Gonçalves, Minas Gerais.
+After the attack started, she passed out in her bedroom.
 An ambulance was called, and she was taken to the nearest hospital, located in the city of Paraisópolis.
 She died of respiratory and cardiac arrest just over an hour after being admitted into ICU.
 Young was buried in Congonhas Cemetery, in the southern zone of São Paulo, the city where she had lived for fifteen years.

+Her life and career are depicted in the 2024 documentary film Fernanda Young - Foge-me ao Controle.